Great Green Bedwyn Rain Gardens

 What is a rain garden?

-Put simply, it is a shallow area of ground which receives run-off from roofs and other hard surfaces.
-It contains plants that can withstand temporary water-logging with more drought-tolerant plants around the edges.
-In times of storm it can absorb up to 30% more water than a lawn.
+A rain garden is a a shallow area of ground which receives rain run-off from roofs and other hard surfaces.
+It contains plants that can withstand temporary water-logging as well as dry spells.
+Rain gardens can absorb up to 30% more water than a lawn and are an effective way to manage rain, instead of using the sewer system.

 If space is limited, then rainwater planters or slow release water butts can also be part of the solution.